ddhartma/Deep-Reinforcement-Learning-Theory-Intro/README.md

 - [Installation Guide](https://github.com/openai/gym#installation)
 - It includes dozens of different environments for testing reinforcement learning agents
 - It was designed as a toolkit for developing and comparing reiforcement learning algorithms
-- It was developed to adddress the lack of benchmarks and standardization in RL research
+- It was developed to address the lack of benchmarks and standardization in RL research

 ## Cheatsheet and TextBook <a name="cheat_text"></a>
 - [Cheatsheet](https://raw.githubusercontent.com/udacity/deep-reinforcement-learning/master/cheatsheet/cheatsheet.pdf)